 How to avoid installation of malware?

-Do not open the attachments/web links that are presented in irrelevant emails received from unknown or suspicious addresses.
-It is very common for these emails to be disguised as important and official.
-However, it does not mean that they can be trusted.
-Besides, most of them are irrelevant/do not concern their recipients at all.
-Always update your software or/operating system using implemented functions or tools provided by official developers only.
-Do not download software from untrustworthy and unofficial websites, nor using any third party downloaders (and other questionable sources).
-Download it using official, trustworthy sources and direct download links only.
-Is is also very important to have a reputable anti-spyware or and anti-virus software installed and to keep it enabled and updated at all times.
+Do not open attachments/web links that are presented in irrelevant emails received from unknown or suspicious addresses.
+These emails can be disguised as important and official, however, they cannot be trusted.
+Dubious emails are usually irrelevant and do not concern their recipients at all.
+Update your software or operating system using implemented functions or tools provided by official developers only.
+Do not download software from untrustworthy and unofficial websites or using any third party downloaders (and other dubious sources).
+Download using official, trustworthy sources and direct download links.
+Have reputable anti-spyware or and anti-virus software installed and keep it enabled and updated at all times.
 Additionally, do not activate software using third party ("cracking") tools.
-Such programs are illegal and could be used by cyber criminals with intentions to spread malware.
+These are illegal and are used by cyber criminals to proliferate malware.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Website promoting Better Mechanic:

 Better Mechanic program: